teeworlds/documentation/compiling_everything_windows.md

 # Compiling Teeworlds on Windows

-**IMPORTANT NOTE:** SDL and Freetype libs are not shipped with Teeworlds 0.7.x.
-You must download them separately and place them in the other\ folder.

 **Q: What is bam?**

 Bam is the [build system made by matricks](http://matricks.github.io/bam/) used in Teeworlds.